Standard Toolchain Setup for Linux and macOS

 Step 1.
 Install Prerequisites

 In order to use ESP-IDF with the ESP32-S2, you need to install some software packages based on your Operating System.
-This setup guide will help you on getting everything installed on Linux and macOS based systems.
+This setup guide helps you on getting everything installed on Linux and macOS based systems.

 For Linux Users

-To compile using ESP-IDF you will need to get the following packages.
+To compile using ESP-IDF, you need to get the following packages.
 The command to run depends on which distribution of Linux you are using:

 Ubuntu and Debian:

 sudo apt-get install git wget flex bison gperf python3 python3-pip python3-venv cmake ninja-build ccache libffi-dev libssl-dev dfu-util libusb-1.0-0

 CentOS 7 & 8: